Avril-Cui/61040-portfolio/assignments/assignment2.md

 ```

 ## ScheduleTime
 The ScheduleTime concept manages the user's intended allocation of tasks onto their calendar.
-I maintained the modularity of Neo's concept design by specifying that TaskCatalog defines the content and attributes of tasks (what needs to be done, with what priority, duration, or constraints), and ScheduleTime manages the tasks' placement in the day (i.e., when they are intended to happen).
-Tasks remain abstract objects until concretely scheduled into time blocks, and time blocks remain flexible containers that can be reorganized without altering the underlying task definitions.
+Unlike TaskCatalog, which defines task attributes, ScheduleTime only manages placement into start–end time intervals.
+Tasks are referenced by their IDs, not by internal details, ensuring that time blocks remain independent containers.

 In the broader app architecture, ScheduleTime plays a crucial role in showing users their intended schedule.
 The Today UI views (from the wireframes) draw directly from ScheduleTime to visualize planned routines.
-ScheduleTime also enables adaptive scheduling.
-When deviations occur in the actual routine, the adaptive scheduler updates or reassigns tasks within these time blocks.
 By modularizing plan scheduling separately from task attributes and adaptive scheduling, the design supports scalability and reduces complexity.

-We have a generic parameter User, which is bound to the system’s registered end users, each of whom owns and manages their own set of tasks.
-We also have a generic parameter TaskId, which are references stored in each time block.
-TaskId links directly to TaskCatalog, but without duplicating task details.
+There is only one generic parameter User, which is bound to the system’s registered end users, each of whom owns and manages their own set of tasks.

 ```
-concept ScheduleTime [User, TaskId]
+concept ScheduleTime [User]

 purpose
     manages users' intended schedule of future tasks by allowing them to assign tasks to each time block